Updated: Nov 8, 2021

 as his nubbies).
 But from climbing to bike riding and swimming, nothing has ever got in his

-way and we were delighted when he volunteered to put a Mitt through its paces!
+way and we were delighted when he volunteered to put an ALX through its paces!

 We caught up with his mum, Cat, to find out more.

 We’ve never made a big deal of Ryan’s limb difference and it certainly hasn’t ever held him back!
 Like any other boy his age, he never sits still.
 He’s just adapted and worked out his own way of doing things - using his elbow joint to pick things up and finding there are very few things he cannot do.
 As his dominant hand is his right hand, the impact has been quite small.

 Ryan is now starting to get to that age where he is a little more self-conscious.
 When he

 started at primary school there were no other kids with a physical disability and he became

 more aware that he had a slightly different arm to everybody else.
 So the first prosthetic he